JetBrains/intellij-sdk-docs/topics/reference_guide/work_with_icons_and_images.md

 The New UI uses _outlined_ icons for tool windows that have a size of 20x20 pixels and 16x16 pixels in [compact mode](https://www.jetbrains.com/help/idea/new-ui.html#compact-mode).
-Plugin developers who want to provide all necessary variants of their tool window icons use the following suffix scheme for their icon filename, here referred to as `iconToolWindow`:
+Plugin developers who want to provide all necessary variants of their tool window icons use the following suffix scheme for their icon filename, here referred to as <path>iconToolWindow</path>:

-- `iconToolWindow.svg`: a 16x16 pixels _compact mode_ variant of the icon for the light theme.
+- <path>iconToolWindow.svg</path>: a 16x16 pixels _compact mode_ variant of the icon for the light theme.
-- `iconToolWindow_dark.svg`: a 16x16 pixels _compact mode_ variant of the icon for the dark theme.
+- <path>iconToolWindow_dark.svg</path>: a 16x16 pixels _compact mode_ variant of the icon for the dark theme.
-- `iconToolWindow@20x20.svg`: a 20x20 pixels variant of the icon for the light theme.
+- <path>iconToolWindow@20x20.svg</path>: a 20x20 pixels variant of the icon for the light theme.
-- `iconToolWindow@20x20_dark.svg`: a 20x20 pixels variant of the icon for the dark theme.
+- <path>iconToolWindow@20x20_dark.svg</path>: a 20x20 pixels variant of the icon for the dark theme.

 ### New UI Icon Colors